Hundry Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 17027 Secunderabad Junction–Kurnool City Hundry Express covers the distance of 253 km in 5 hours 15 mins (48 km/hr) & in 6 hours 10 mins as the 17028 Kurnool City–Secunderabad Junction Hundry Express (41 km/hr).
+The 17027 Secunderabad Junction–Kurnool City Hundry Express covers the distance of 253 km in 5 hours 15 mins (48 km/h) and in 6 hours 10 mins as the 17028 Kurnool City–Secunderabad Junction Hundry Express (41 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 17027 / 28 Hundry Express runs from Hyderabad Deccan via Kacheguda, Gadwal to Kurnool City.

 Traction

-As the route is going to electrification, a Gooty-based WDM-3D diesel locomotive pulls the train to its destination.
+As the route is fully electrified, a Vijayawada Loco Shed-based WAP-4 electric locomotive pulls the train to its destination.